mrkct/dronazon/README.md

 ## Running this project - the quick way

-Install Gradle >=6.8, and an MQTT broker such as Mosquitto.
+Install Gradle >=6.8 and an MQTT broker such as Mosquitto.
 Run the broker at localhost, port 8000 without authentication.
 Open 3 terminal windows and run these commands, one for each window:
 - `gradle runOrderGenerator`
 - `gradle runAdminServer`
-- 'gradle runClient'
+- `gradle runClient`

-Open some more terminals, one for each drone you want in the system, and run in every one of the `gradle runDrone`
+Open some more terminals, one for each drone you want in the system, and run in every one of the `gradle runDrone`.
+Note that if you're running many instances of the drone and the overhead from using Gradle is too much you can also generate a JAR using `gradle shadowJar` and run each drone directly using:

+    java -cp build/libs/name_of_the_generated_file-jar it.cutecchia.sdp.drones.Main <rest of the arguments>

 ## Running this project - the detailed way